BothersMcBitey/tech504-terraform/docker/docker.md

 - How can you automate image creation?

 ## Microservices
 Wee diddy individual parts of the whole application, split into chunks.
-Allows scaling of specific subsytems.
+Allows scaling of specific subsystems.
 Reduces coupling.
-Subsystems can be workon/updated seperately
+Subsystems can be worked on/updated separately

 # Docker
 - `docker exec -it [container] [command]`